Last Updated on June 4, 2021 by Julia Wilson

 Four primary ligaments hold the knee joint together and keep it stable:

-- Anterior medial and lateral collateral ligaments which run down the inside and outside of the knee.
+- Anterior medial and lateral collateral ligaments run down the inside and outside of the knee.

-- Anterior (cranial) and posterior (caudal) cruciate ligaments which sit within the knee joint.
+- Anterior (cranial) and posterior (caudal) cruciate ligaments sit within the knee joint.

 The cruciate ligament’s role is to provide stability to the knee joint, preventing twisting of the bones or hyperextension of the knee joint.

 A cruciate ligament rupture can occur due to a traumatic event that results in a severe twisting or pivoting of the knee joint or slow degeneration of the joint due to age.
 When the ligament ruptures, the entire joint becomes unstable, and the leg bones can easily move out of place.
 It is quite common for damage to occur to other parts of the joint, such as the meniscus at the same time as a cruciate rupture.

 Ruptures may be partial or full (complete).
 A partial rupture means only one of the two cruciate ligaments has been torn.
 A full rupture occurs when both the cranial and posterior cruciate ligaments tear.

 There is a higher incidence of cruciate ligament ruptures in cats who are overweight.

 Cats with a ruptured cruciate ligament most commonly present with rear limb lameness.
 The cat may also hold the affected limb off the ground.
 Symptoms can be sudden onset if an injury or trauma is the cause or slowly progress over some time.

 - Decrease in activity